NovemberFall/LeetCode-NoteBook/docs/map/hashMap.md

         return false;
     }

-    //if key doesn't exist in the HashMap, return null public V get(K key) {
+    // if key does not exist in the HashMap, return null public V get(K key) {
         int index = getIndex(key);
         Node<K, V> node = array[index];
         while (node != null) {
-            //check if the key equals()
+            // check if the key equals()
-            //key, node.key() all possible to be null if (equalsKey(node.key, key)) {
+            // key, node.key() all possible to be null if (equalsKey(node.key, key)) {
                 return node.value;
             }